guardian/clip.it/README.md

 # Clip.it

-## Keepings all your clippings from the Guardian in a safe place
+See it, clip it, keep it

-## What's this?
+## What's this all about?

 A simple system to store all the bits of articles you find interesting, or worth keeping to reference at a later date